 OneDrive for Business

 OneDrive provides cloud file storage and collaboration for some Washington University users.
-Note that the functions of OneDrive are similar to those provided by the WUSTL Box system.
-While WUSTL Box is currently the recommended cloud file storage and collaboration service, you may be interested in using OneDrive in certain instances.
-The table below gives a quick overview to help you compare the two services.
+Note that the functions of OneDrive are similar to those provided by the WashU Box system.
+While WashU Box is currently the recommended cloud file storage and collaboration service, OneDrive may be an appropriate use for certain instances.
+The table below gives a quick overview to help compare the two services.

 The OneDrive app is automatically included in Windows 10.
-For MacOs Users, you can follow the instructions here to get started: Sync files with OneDrive on Mac OS X.
+For MacOs Users, follow the instructions here to get started: Sync files with OneDrive on Mac OS X.

 Students: Access to OneDrive terminates within 24 hours post graduation.
-It is recommended that you make a copy of the content before your access is removed.
+It is recommended to make a copy of the content before access is removed.

-Approved Cloud Storage Options: WUSTL Box One Drive
+Approved Cloud Storage Options: WashU Box One Drive

 Accessible by all current Washington University students, faculty and staff XX